Looking to dig deep for children and young people and make a charity donation? You have come to the right place.

 However, with support from individuals like you, corporates, philanthropic partners and government grants we work together to reach more children with life-saving protection and support.

-- 82¢went directly to program expenditure and community education, including long-term development and emergency response work.
+- 82¢last year, 82 cents went directly to program expenditure and community education, including long-term development and emergency response work.

-- 6¢was spent on UNICEF Australia’s accountability and administration.
+- 6¢last year, 6 cents were spent on UNICEF Australia’s accountability and administration.

-- 12¢covers the essential costs of raising public awareness and fundraising to generate more support for UNICEF’s work.
+- 12¢last year, 12 cents covered the essential costs of raising public awareness and fundraising to generate more support for UNICEF’s work.

 How do we use each dollar donated?